Djurle collapsed to his knees, his heart pounding in his ears, and sweat pouring from the cracks of his stony skin down his sides.

 "I guess I should have figured that out...
 Maker be praised that you were here."

 Djurle grinned.
-Then he asked, "You're pretty far from any towns, where's your camp?"
+Then he asked, "If my maps are anything to go by, you're pretty far from any towns.
+Where's your camp?"

 "I know how you feel.
 Been on the road too long myself."